johnbeve/PHI-696/Project-1/README.md

 6. Explain the difference - using natural language - between the first-order prefixes:
   ```
   (a) ∃x∀y and ∀x∃y

+  ∃x∀y means "there is an x such that, for all y...", while ∀x∃y means "for all x, there is a y such that...".
+For instance, if I wanted to say that there is one particular thing that everything loves, I would write: "∃x∀yL(y,x)", but if I wanted to say that everything loves something without implying they all love the same thing, I would write: "∀x∃yL(x,y)".

   (b) ∃x∀y∃z and ∀x∃y∀z

+  ∃x∀y∃z means "there is an x such that, for all y, there is a z such that..." while ∀x∃y∀z means "for all x, there is a y such that, for all z..."

   (c) ∀x∃y∀z∃w and ∃x∀y∃z∀w

+  ∀x∃y∀z∃w means "for all x, there is a y such that, for all z, there is a w such that...", while ∃x∀y∃z∀w means "there is an x such that, for all y, there is a z such that, for all w..."

 ```

 7. Show that the following sentences are not equivalent by exhibiting a graph that models one but not both of these sentences: